You Need to Calm Down: Reception

 The music video received mixed reviews.
-It received praise for Swift's activism, while criticism was levelled at the execution, particularly the depiction of the anti-LGBT protestors.
+It received praise for Swift's activism, while criticism was levelled at the execution, particularly the depiction of the anti-LGBT protesters.
 Many publications including The New York Times, The Washington Post, CNN, and The Irish Times have noted that the song and music video was Swift's most political move yet.
 Jon Caramanica from The New York Times applauded the inclusion of LGBT celebrities and drag queens as "a worthy celebration", but also wrote it was "plausible cover".
 Writing in the same review, Wesley Morris questioned the video's release in June to coincide with Pride Month as "tired, tardy or tidily opportunistic", but concluded the video was "a fine thing".
 Craig Jenkins of Vulture wrote the song and video "has great intentions", but opened up Swift to accusations of queerbaiting and profiting from Pride Month.
-Dave Holmes from Esquire praised the celebrity cameos, but noted the "ugly and poorly-educated" look of the protestors and the "sexless" portrayal of gay life.
+Dave Holmes from Esquire praised the celebrity cameos, but noted the "ugly and poorly-educated" look of the protesters and the "sexless" portrayal of gay life.

-In an opinion piece for NBC News, Michael Arceneaux agreed that Swift "meant well", but criticized the depiction of the anti-gay protestors as "poorer bumpkins", and that the scene between Swift and Katy Perry detracts from the overall pro-gay message.
+In an opinion piece for NBC News, Michael Arceneaux agreed that Swift "meant well", but criticized the depiction of the anti-gay protesters as "poorer bumpkins", and that the scene between Swift and Katy Perry detracts from the overall pro-gay message.
 Spencer Kornhaber from The Atlantic stated that "in real-life, Pride counterprotests feature yet-uglier slogans", and "writing off bigotry as negativity... isn't helpful".
-Nathan Ma from The Independent wrote the protestors could have included politicians who voted for anti-LGBT legislation.
+Nathan Ma from The Independent wrote the protesters could have included politicians who voted for anti-LGBT legislation.

 Some publications and LGBTQ+ personalities have defended Swift.
 Emma Grey Ellis from Wired wrote "the song has spawned more opinions than it has words", and continued "people claimed to despise Swift's lack of politics, and now she is overtly political and they still hate it."
 De Elizabeth from InStyle opined "a lack of outright activism allowed Swift to become a punching bag".
 Actor Brian Jordan Alvarez praised the video in an interview with IndieWire, stating that he is "completely grateful anytime anyone, especially someone with a huge platform, expresses positivity, love, and support for the LGBTQ community."
 Actor Billy Eichner praised Swift's activism, saying "[the LGBT community needs] all the allies we can get."
 Fashion designer and television personality Tan France, who appeared in the video, called Swift a "powerful ally" and remarked that while LGBT people are often encouraged to take their time to come out, the same is not extended to allies.